chrisriv10/Soterios/README.md

 3. **Commit** your changes with clear messages.
 4. **Push** to your fork and open a **Pull Request**.

-Please make sure your changes work locally (`npm start`) and pass linting before submitting.
+Please make sure your changes work locally (`npm start`) before submitting.

 ---